KonstantinZsky/telegram-bot-on-haskell/README.md

 #### Telegram

 It is very easy to create a bot in Telegram - https://core.telegram.org/bots.
 You will get token in process.
-To connect to Telegram you need token.
+To connect to Telegram you need a token.

 #### VKontakte

 Not so easy for Vkontakte.
 You must have a user account first and then you need to create a society.
 After that you need to customize settings of the society and get token and group ID (yes not only token but a group ID too).
 In order to connect to Vkontakte you need two parametrs - token and group ID.

 1. Create user account - https://vk.com

+2. Create community

 ## Config